 - Organises parental support for PTA school events, for example organising a cake sale and running a stall at the Christmas Fayre.

-If you are interested in becoming a class rep, please get in touch with the PTA direct.
-A list of current class reps can be found under the PTA section of the website.
+If you are interested in becoming a class rep, please get in touch with the PTA direct (see below).

 CLOTHING AND BELONGINGS